 -

 In 2018, the Baseball America Prospect Handbook rated Ramos as the #1 prospect in the Giants' organization.
 He was at #3 a year later, early in 2019.
 And he stayed at #3 in the spring of 2020 and again in 2021—the third year in a row being #3.
-He dropped to #15 in the spring of 2023.
+He dropped to #15 in the spring of 2023 and he dropped again to #25 in early 2024.

 -